adobe/aepsdk-edge-ios/Documentation/getting-started.md

   $ pod install
   ```

+### Import and register Edge extension

-3. Import the Mobile Core, Edge Network, and Identity for Edge Network libraries and register the Edge Network and Identity for Edge Network extensions with MobileCore:
+Import the Mobile Core, Edge Network, and Identity for Edge Network libraries and register the Edge Network and Identity for Edge Network extensions with MobileCore:

 #### Swift
   ```swift